 - food scraps (organic, compostable kitchen wastes) BY JULY 2020

 The law contains other provisions designed to make it easier and more convenient for Vermont residents and businesses to meet each landfill (or disposal) ban by the established dates.
-To learn more about these provisions, skip below to the Main Features section.
+To learn more about these provisions, go to the Main Features section on the DEC website.

 WHY THE LAW WAS PASSED UNANIMOUSLY